randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

   - ✓ Implement ConnectionService to pass tests (Green phase)
   - ✓ Refactor ConnectionService with type-safe Result pattern (Refactor phase)
   - ✓ Remove backward compatibility layer and update all consumers to use Result pattern
+  - ✓ Refactor ConnectionService to use immutable data patterns
+  - ✓ Refactor PlayerStorageService to use immutable data patterns
   - ⬜ Design connection UI components and tests
   - ⬜ Implement connection UI components
   - ⬜ Integrate connection management with game app